YouHaveTrouble/minecraft-optimization/common-pitfalls-and-best-practices.md

 ## Choosing hardware
 Don't just go off of how much RAM you need.
 You should instead focus on what kind of CPU you should use, since the CPU is the most important part of the server.
 You want something that [ranks good on single core performance](https://www.cpubenchmark.net/singleThread.html), as a server mainly runs on one thread.
 Multiple threads are utilised for quite some time now in systems like async chunk loading on paper, however.

-You should absolutely avoid Hard Drives.
+You should absolutely avoid Hard Drives (HDDs).
 Their speeds are simply way too slow to justify running a server on them since minecraft is heavy on I/O operations (especially with high view distances and higher player counts).
-A Solid State drive is the alternative here because of it's much faster I/O.
+A Solid State drive (SSD) is far better choice because of it's much faster I/O.